-As a foreign national who has completed a Danish master's (candidatus) degree or a Danish PhD degree you can be granted a residence permit with the aim of establishing yourself in Denmark after your Danish educational programme has been finished.
+As a foreign national who has completed a bachelor's, professional bachelor's, master's (candidatus) degree or PhD degree from a publically accredited educational institution in Denmark, you can be granted a residence permit with the aim of establishing yourself in Denmark after your Danish educational programme has been finished.

 If you have been granted a residence permit under the Establishment card scheme, you do not need to obtain a work permit.
 A residence permit under the Establishment card scheme gives you the right to take up employment without it being necessary for you to apply for a new work permit if you change your job.
 In addition, a residence permit under the Establishment card scheme gives you the right to work as an entrepreneur (to run your own business).

-In order to be granted an establishment card, you must have completed a Danish master's (candidatus) degree or a Danish PhD degree.
+In order to be granted an establishment card, you must have completed a Danish bachelor's, professional bachelor's, master's (candidatus) degree or PhD degree.

 If you have completed an advanced postgraduate (soloist) programme from the Danish Academies of Music and the Opera Academy, your educational level is considered to be equivalent to a PhD degree.